tl-thanh/SQL/README.md

 FROM film<br />
 INNER JOIN film_category ON film_category.film_id=film.film_id<br />
 WHERE category_id = '8';

-Now we mentioned family film, but there is no family film category.
-There’s a category that resembles that.
-In the real world nothing will be exact.

 •	7e.
 Display the most frequently rented movies in descending order.